Crustacean larva: Decapoda

-Although they are classified as crabs, the larvae of Dromiacea are similar to those of the Anomura, which led many scientists to place dromiacean crabs in the Anomura, rather than with the other crabs.
+Although they are classified as members of Brachyura, the larvae of Dromiacea are similar to those of the Anomura, which led many scientists to place dromiacean crabs in the Anomura, rather than the Brachyura.
 Apart from the Dromiacea, all crabs share a similar and distinctive larval form.
 The crab zoea has a slender, curved abdomen and a forked telson, but its most striking features are the long rostral and dorsal spines, sometimes augmented by further, lateral spines.
 These spines can be many times longer than the body of the larva.
 Crab prezoea larvae have been found fossilised in the stomach contents of the Early Cretaceous bony fish Tharrhias.

 Copepoda

 Copepods have six naupliar stages, followed by a stage called the copepodid, which has the same number of body segments and appendages in all copepods.
 The copepodid larva has two pairs of unsegmented swimming appendages, and an unsegmented "hind-body" comprising the thorax and the abdomen.
 There are typically five copepodid stages, but parasitic copepods may stop after a single copepodid stage.
 Once the gonads develop, there are no further moults.